CubeLegend/TheManHunt/README.md

 The team sizes don't really matter, but keep in mind that being a Runner is probably harder.

 ## Features
+- Works without any dependencies and minimal setup
 - Runner tracking compass
 - Compass works in Nether
 - 2 teams and spectators
-- GUI for team selection
+- Customizable GUI for team selection
 - Players can select their own language independently
 - Special Abilities like freeze vision and one hit killing
 - Game can be returned after the server stopped and starts up again